joshberger5/Temptare/Docs/prefabs.md

 <img id="mainIMG" src="./PrefabImages/SelfHarmHandlerPrefab.png"/>

 - A transparent object that is directly behind the user so aiming at themself can be detected
-- If it is aimed at, the SelfHarmPrevention scene is loaded
+- If it is aimed at, the [Self Harm Prevention](./Scenes/selfHarmPrevention.html) scene is loaded

 ### WarningCanvas

 <img id="mainIMG" src="./PrefabImages/WarningCanvasPrefab.png"/>

 - A message telling the user not to shoot friendly targets
-- Spawned above a friendly target if the user shoots it in the Range Scene
+- Spawned above a friendly target if the user shoots it in the [Range](./Scenes/range.html) Scene

 ## Unity GameObjects
 ## XR Origin (XR Rig)